Gemini 8: Dramatizations

 The Gemini 8 mission was dramatized in episode 1 "Can We Do This?", of the 1998 HBO miniseries From the Earth to the Moon, and in the 2018 Armstrong biopic, First Man.
-The story of the mission is told from the point of view of a fictional mission controller in For All Mankind (Season 2, Episode 8).
+The story of the mission is told from the point of view of a fictional mission controller in the TV series For All Mankind (2021, Season 2, Episode 8).

-Spacecraft location

-The spacecraft is on display at the Neil Armstrong Air and Space Museum, Wapakoneta, Ohio.